JasonN3/openvox_modules/domain_join/AD_Setup.md

 Nesting within the AD groups is allowed.
 If you would like to create a group that has access to multiple machines, you do not need to change the configuration on the RHEL machine.
 Instead you can make the new group a member of the access group for the specific machines.
 This will allow you to control the access directly from AD.

 Example nesting:
-- CONOSCO Linux Webserver1 ssh access
+- CONTOSO Linux Webserver1 ssh access
-  - CONOSCO Linux Webservers ssh access
+  - CONTOSO Linux Webservers ssh access
-    - CONOSCO Web Developers
+    - CONTOSO Web Developers
       - User1
       - User2

-This nesting will allow you to assign roles (CONOSCO Web Developers) to groups of machines (CONOSCO Linux Webservers ssh access) instead of users to specific machines.
+This nesting will allow you to assign roles (CONTOSO Web Developers) to groups of machines (CONTOSO Linux Webservers ssh access) instead of users to specific machines.

 ## Domain Joining your Linux machine
 1) Install required packages